sptungG/NgoVietTung/lab-04/AimsProject/README.md

 	* This method will add a list of DVDs to the current cart Try to add a method `addDigitalVideoDisc` which allows to pass an arbitrary number of arguments for dvd.
 Compare to an array parameter.
 What do you prefer in this case?

+- The method which allows to pass an arbitrary number of arguments is called Variable Argument (Varargs) method.
+The varags allows the method to accept zero or muliple arguments.
+Before varargs either we use overloaded method or take an array as the method parameter but it was not considered good because it leads to the maintenance problem.
+If we don't know how many argument we will have to pass in the method, varargs is the better approach.
+- This varargs method is convenient than passing array parameter because we don’t have to create an array of DigitalVideoDisc in the main function but the method creates an array of parameters of unspecified length in the background and such a parameter can be treated as an array in runtime.
+Length of the array is limited while varargs is not and it easier to manage the object passed in the method.
 ## Question at `2.Passing parameter`:
     Is JAVA a Pass by Value or a Pass by Reference programming language?